 At the end of the day, from what I can tell from his arrest inquiry page on the Hillsborough County Sheriff’s website it appears that he refused a breath test.
 Generally that’s a good thing unless the person refusing was stone cold sober.
 Further, in the thousands of DUI arrest reports I’ve seen as both a prosecutor and defense attorney, I can’t think of one that didn’t involve some of the typical boilerplate BS about bloodshot watery eyes, slurred speech, blah, blah, blah.
 It’s in all of them and it’s not hard to impeach.
 We have no idea if he did field sobriety exercises and if he did, how he performed.
 If he refused both field sobriety exercises and the breath test, good luck to the State on convicting him of anything as it’s likely not going to happen.
 You can’t convict of a crime on sheer speculation and I have doubts that a jury would.
 Further, his booking photo shows him to be orderly and with nothing that screams “impairment” to me and I’ve seen a bunch of these things.
 So, let’s not be too hasty to convict Mr. Campbell before he’s had his day in Court.
 There is a long way to go and often in cases with facts similar to what we know of Mr. Campbell’s the State will offer a reduction or the Defendant can often go to trial and win.
 Based on what I know from public records outlets and media coverage, I’d say Mr. Campbell has a good shot at avoiding a DUI conviction.
 Time will tell.

 Jason Mayberry is a Federal and State criminal attorney practicing in the Tampa Bay area and its surrounding counties.
-We’re available for a free consultation 24 hours a day, 7 days a week at 813-444-7435 or at 727-771-3847.
+We’re available for a free consultation from 9AM to 5PM, Monday through Friday at 813-444-7435 or at 727-771-3847.